Students studying in a glass-walled cafe

 As a doctoral student you will be offered a unique graduate programme tailored to your individual needs.
 In addition to individual supervision, the department offers a large and diverse range of research groups, seminars, workshops and advanced training opportunities in order to further enhance graduate research experience.

-The DPhil programme in Social Intervention and Policy Evaluation is also available on a part-time basis.
-The part-time version of the degree has the same high standards and requirements as the full-time degree, but spread over six-eight years.
-The degree is particularly well-suited for students who are seeking the flexibility of part-time study.
+The full-time course is studied over three to four years.
+The part-time course has the same requirements, but is studied over six to eight years.
+The part-time degree is particularly well-suited for students who are seeking flexibility.
 Part-time study also provides an excellent opportunity for professionals to undertake rigorous long-term research that may be relevant to their working life.

 Supervision